 The goal of the Early Childhood Mental Health Program is to provide mental health services to young children, birth through 8 years old.
 At Solvista Health, we understand this age is a crucial time in a child's development and strive to make our services easily accessible to families.
 We take an individualized approach to each child and family's needs.
 A treatment plan unique to each child is developed in close partnership with each parent and/or guardian.
 Some of the services that may be available within this program are:

-- Screening and assessment to determine what needs may be present in a young
+- Screening and assessment to determine what needs may be present in a young child's life.

 - In home and school based outreach to parents and families who would prefer to be seen in the child's natural learning environment.